ChieF-TroN/ct_dragstrip/README.txt

 Modifications:
 client/_polyzones.lua -- Add/Modify Polyzones for each track
 shared/_config.lua -- Add/Modify Light config, Edit client/server side config

+Update from 4.7 to 4.8
+- Fixed vRP compatibility issues.
+Check fxmanifest to uncomment the vRP lines.

 Update from 4.6 to 4.7
 - Changed qb-input menu type for the Lane Selector to drop-down menu (should fix default selection issues)